-Audubon Society of Rhode Island promotes public policies that protect birds, wildlife and natural resources.
-Audubon conducts grassroots and direct advocacy to ensure that state and local policies and initiatives protect habitats and natural resources.
-Audubon organizes people into campaigns and coalitions to build a strong and respected environmental movement in Rhode Island and to increase the environmental literacy of elected officials and policy makers.
+Through grassroots and direct advocacy, the Audubon Society of Rhode Island promotes public policies and initiatives that protect birds, other wildlife, and natural resources.
+Audubon organizes people into campaigns and coalitions to build a strong and respected environmental movement in Rhode Island and to increase the environmental literacy of elected officials and policymakers.

 Learn About the Issues